StepanHyryla/Stepan_Hyryla/README.md

 # Stepan_Hyryla
 Dowload progect on your computer.
-Open file Main.java and change directory to chromedriver.exe (17 line).
+Open file Main.java and change directory for chromedriver.exe (17 line).